 Chief of Police 1

-Deputy Chief of Police 1
+Deputy Chief of Police 0

 Lieutenant of Operations 1

 Lieutenant of Investigations 1

 Lieutenant of Administration 0

-Police Sergeants 5
+Police Sergeants 6

 Investigator 1

-Patrol Officers 14
+Patrol Officers 7

 Security Officers 8

 Emergency Coordinators (dispatchers) 5

-Parking Personnel 6
+Parking Personnel 5

 Administrative Program Specialist 3

-Total 46
+Total 38

-In addition to the 29 sworn police officers and 14 security officers, the Department contracts Security Officers, and hires off duty Sheriff Deputies and Norfolk Police officers as needed.
+In addition to the 29 sworn police officers and 14 security officers, the Department contracts Security Officers, and hires off-duty Sheriff Deputies and Norfolk Police officers as needed.
 These contracted personnel handle vehicle access to the campus, special assignments, and routine foot patrol of campus buildings and grounds.
-Student Spartan Patrollers are also employed and assigned to the campus to serve as campus escorts and ticket writers, Monday through Thursday, from 5:00 pm-10:00 p.m..
+Student Spartan Patrollers are also employed and assigned to the campus to serve as campus escorts and ticket writers, Monday through Thursday, from 5 p.m.-10 p.m.